binded/meterstream/README.md

 read more than `maxBytes` bytes.

-Note: the readable side of the transform will likely emit less than `maxBytes` if the OverflowError is thrown because it can't both push the remaining data and emit an error.
+Note: the readable side of the transform will likely emit less than `maxBytes` of data if the OverflowError is thrown.
+That's because Node.js transform streams can't both push data and emit an error (afaik).

 ## Install